RemyDenechere/CEFI-regional-MOM6-FEISTY/README_Rockfish.md

 # Run COBALT with FEISTY:

 ## Things changed to make COBALT running with FEISTY
-    - MOM input file : MAX_FIELDS = 103
+    - MOM input file in MOM_override : MAX_FIELDS = 104

 ## move outputs
 First save the former COBALT output in "COBALT_output/COBALT_no_FEISTY/":